Location: Encino, CA

 Director of Communications

-VBSDS also sent a form every year to collect and populate an emergency card for each student.
-Those cards were then stored on campus in fireproof boxes and would be retrieved in the event of a natural disaster.
+VBSDS was also sending identical forms from one year to the next that were used to populate an emergency card for each student.
+Those cards were then stored on campus in fireproof boxes and would have to be retrieved in the event of a natural disaster.

 Amy Fogg Hirschfeld

-“My job is to keep [parents] happy and to make sure things are running smoothly for them,” said Hirschfeld.
-With this goal in mind, Hirschfeld viewed a WhippleHill webinar that gave an overview of the single sign-on integration with Magnus Health.
+“The VBSDS website is our primary means of communication with parents,” said Hirschfeld.
+“My job is to keep them happy and to make sure things are running smoothly for them.”
+With this goal in mind, Hirschfeld viewed a WhippleHill webinar that gave an overview of the newly released single sign-on integration with Magnus Health.
 “At first glance, I felt like [SMR] would alleviate a lot of the problems that we experience every year and it would streamline our process,” said Hirschfeld.

-The integration between WhippleHill’s Podium and Magnus Health and the substantial efficiencies that would be gained by collecting forms online were both pivotal in the decision to move forward with Magnus.
+The integration between WhippleHill’s Podium and Magnus Health’s web-based SMR (student medical record) and the substantial efficiencies that would be gained by collecting forms online were both pivotal in the decision to move forward with Magnus.
 VBSDS was excited by the prospect of driving parents to the website more often, improving communication, and going green by eliminating excessive printing.

-Next action dates remind parents to update information as needed, instead of on an annual basis.
+Now that some forms are good for the duration of a student’s enrollment at VBSDS, next action dates remind parents to update information as needed, instead of on an annual basis.
 Because parents submit student information online, Magnus911 cards are immediately populated with emergency details, eliminating the need to manually complete an emergency card for each student.
+In addition, VBSDS has access to the most current information thanks to email notifications, which alert parents when action is needed or information is missing.
+Because the school is located in an earthquake area of the country, “This is a helpful feature because the school conducts a full disaster drill twice per year, complete with search and rescue,” said Hirschfeld.

 Amy Fogg Hirschfeld

-Valley Beth Shalom Day School was tired of the same time-consuming problems dealing with student medical forms each summer, and they found the solution in Magnus Health’s SHR.
-The new approach to managing student medical forms has proven to be more efficient, more secure, more thorough, and provides VBSDS with previously unavailable visibility over the process.
+Tired of the same time consuming problems dealing with student medical forms each summer, Valley Beth Shalom Day School sought an answer, and found it in Magnus Health’s SMR.
+The new approach to managing student medical forms has proven to be more efficient, more secure, and more thorough, and provides VBSDS with previously unavailable visibility over the process.